-The standard four-speaker stereo produces good sound, while the 240-watt Bose in our Touring model blew our socks off, with its six speakers and dual subwoofers.
-The coupe transmits road and engine noise, and the roadster wind noise with the top down.
+The standard four-speaker stereo produces good sound, while the 240-watt Bose in the Touring model blew our socks off, with its six speakers and dual subwoofers.
+The coupe transmits some road noise, and the roadster wind noise with the top down.
 However the engine is so muted that you can't hear it scream in the Coupe; if you want that rush, it comes better in the Roadster.

-We've gotten a lot of seat time in the 370Z, including twice on the track in the Nismo version, a 500-mile drive, with 370 of those miles on central California back roads in one joyous day, in a glittering metallic blue 6-speed Coupe (370 miles was a coincidence, but appropriate).
+We've gotten a lot of seat time in the 370Z, including twice on the track in the Nismo version.
+Also a 500-mile drive, with 370 of those miles on central California back roads in one joyous day, in a glittering metallic blue 6-speed Coupe (370 miles was a coincidence, but appropriate).
 Plus, we've driven several models around town, including a week in the 2014 Nismo.
 After all that driving, we can't say a single bad thing about the 370Z's performance.
 And that's saying something.

 The 3.7-liter engine loves to linger at 6000 rpm, where it feels like it can run all day, although you almost have to run it up there to hear it, because the cabin is so well insulated.
 Nissan's V6 features VVEL (Variable Valve Event and Lift Control) technology, like having four camshafts, two for torque and two for top end.
 Redline 7500 rpm is reached with little effort, and the rev limiter strikes softly, after a convenient red light in the tachometer starts blinking at 7000 rpm, where horsepower peaks at 332.
 There are greedy few who will pine for more, because 332 feels just right, given the car's size.